wertercatt/tooters/_posts/2022-02-01-trump-ripped-documents.md

 >
 >Former president Donald Trump was known inside the White House for his unusual and potentially unlawful habit of tearing presidential records into shreds and tossing them on the floor -- creating a headache for records management analysts who meticulously used Scotch tape to piece together fragments of paper that were sometimes as small as confetti, as  [Politico reported in 2018](https://www.politico.com/story/2018/06/10/trump-papers-filing-system-635164).

-Yep. nothin' to hide. 🙄
+Yep, nothin' to hide. 🙄